benp44/git-bulk-toolkit/README.md

 # Git Bulk Toolkit (gbt)

-A simple tool for managing multiple local git repositories.
+A simple tool for managing and viewing the status of multiple local git repositories.
 Pull requests welcome

 ### Screenshot